 Guntersville hosts an abundance of fun and diverse events each year.
 Guntersville is a regular stop on the Bassmaster Tournament tours and hosted the Bassmaster Classic in February 2014.
-Other popular events include the Eagle Awareness Program in January; the Wild Irish 10k Run in March; Art on the Lake in April; the AWF Wildgame Cook-off in May; the 4th of July fireworks display over Lake Guntersville; the Mountain Lakes Triathlon in August; St. William Seafood Festival on Labor Day weekend; and many holiday activities including the Downtown Merchants “A Night Before Christmas”, the Christmas Parade, a Whole Backstage holiday production, and the Boat Parade of Lights.
+Other popular events include the Eagle Awareness Program in January; the Wild Irish 10k Run in March; Art on the Lake in April; the AWF Wildgame Cook-off in May; the 4th of July fireworks display over Lake Guntersville; the Mountain Lakes Triathlon in August; St. William Seafood Festival on Labor Day weekend; and many holiday activities including the Downtown Merchants “A Night Before Christmas”, the Christmas Parade and a Whole Backstage holiday production.

 The MVAC has a long history of excellence in exhibiting and collecting local Alabama artists such as Gene Price, Nall, Anne Blue, Jennie McBride, the visual humor of Don Stewart and many more.
 MVAC strives to expand the range of cultural experiences offered through music, dance, and the theatrical arts as well as visual arts.
 MVAC offers art exhibits throughout the year in the galleries located inside the MVAC offices, located at 300 Gunter Avenue.
 Two of the most popular events are the lakeside concerts held in the Summer at Citivitan Park and the downtown concerts held in the Fall at Errol Allan Park.
 Visit MVAC’s website at www.mountainvalleyartscouncil.com for more information.